Digital Quantum Simulation of Scalar Yukawa Coupling: DQS of Hamiltonian dynamics and encoding fermion/boson states on qubits

 the mapping is given by

-The mapping of the truncated creation/annihilation operators to their pseudospin-$1/2$ (qubit) counterparts is then achieved by finding their corresponding Pauli-basis representations for arbitary truncations.
-For a truncation at $\Lambda = 2^N -1$, a bosonic creation operator can be represented as
+The mapping of the truncated creation/annihilation operators to their pseudospin--$1/2$ (qubit) counterparts is then achieved by finding their corresponding Pauli-basis representations for arbitary truncations.
+For $\Lambda = 2^N -1$, a bosonic creation operator can be represented as